-The intangible asset represents the China banking license that was included in the acquisition of the Bank's China subsidiary.
+The intangible asset represents the China banking license that was included in the acquisition of the Bank's China subsidiary for the year ended 31 March 2015.
 As part of the Nomura Group's ongoing reviews of its legal entity strategy, the Bank's investment in its Chinese subsidiary was reviewed for impairment during the period.
-Following this, the goodwill and intangible assets relating to this investment have been impaired by \$30,950,205 and \$2,126,147 respectively, resulting in the Bank reporting an overall impairment loss of \$33,076,352.
+Following this, in March 2015 the goodwill and intangible assets relating to this investment had been impaired by \$30,950,205 and \$2,126,147 respectively, resulting in the Bank reporting an overall impairment loss of \$33,076,352.